 - Nightmare Fetishist:

 - Was usually thrilled to meet new and bizarre monsters, often calling them "beautiful".
 Queen Vicky had a problem with this, and banished him and Rose from the kingdom for treating deadly alien threats as fun and games.
+It also got him named Torchwood's number 1 enemy, leading to their creation in the first place.

 - It also almost gets him lynched in "Midnight."